Vyral/base-template/_posts/2018-08-30-how-has-our-market-been-doing.md

 Today I want to cover two topics: First, a recap of a special event we recently participated in, and second, an update on the market.

 **We just wrapped up our fifth annual community appreciation event and fundraiser for the MUSC Burned Children’s Fund**, and it was a blast.
-A ton of people came out to support the cause, and we met our goal of personally donating $5,000 to the fundraiser, and, in total, we raised a total of $22,000 for 22nd anniversary of the MUSC Burned Children’s Fund and for Camp “Can Do.”
+A ton of people came out to support the cause, and we met our goal of personally donating $5,000 to the fundraiser, and we raised a total of $22,000 for the 22nd anniversary of the MUSC Burned Children’s Fund and for Camp “Can Do.”

 We had an opportunity to go down to the camp and visit the kids there.
 It turned out to be a life-changing event for me.
 We learned what kind of an impact this camp has had on the kids and how it has shaped and changed their lives.
 To learn more about this organization and the awesome cause they serve, [click here](https://www.musckids.org/patients-and-visitors/patient-and-family-resources/community-resources-and-support-groups/burned-childrens-fund).